BEST PLACES TO VISIT IN MONTENEGRO IN 1-10 DAYS

 WHAT TO DO IN MONTENEGRO IN 3 DAYS

-So, if you have 3 days in Montenegro, I would get in a car and explore some of the most stunning landscapes in the north of Montenegro.
+So, if you have 3 days in Montenegro, I would get in your car and explore some of the most stunning landscapes in the north of Montenegro.

 1 DAY – Ostrog Monastery

 A must-see is surely the Ostrog Monastery.
-The Serbian Orthodox Church is one of those impressive buildings.
+The Serbian Orthodox Church is one of those impressive buildings in the country.
 It is situated against an almost vertical background, high up in the large rock of Ostroška Greda – impressive!

 According to tradition, pilgrims are supposed to walk 3 km from the lower monastery to the upper monastery barefoot.
 I did not see pilgrims doing this, but you might experience this in busier times, so don’t be surprised.
 From there, you also have fantastic views, and Montenegro´s scenery will – once again – amaze you.